How to Make a Homemade Sourdough Starter

-Making a sourdough starter is a fairly simple process, requiring little more than patience and attention.
-It is so easy that it was the second step I made toward a real food diet, right after adding raw, grass-fed cow’s milk to our diet.
+Making a sourdough starter is a fairly simple process, requiring little more than patience and love.
+It’s so easy that it was the second step I made toward a real food diet, right after adding raw, grass-fed cow’s milk to our diet.
 However, if you are not interested in waiting for your sourdough starter to “catch”, you can buy a sourdough starter.

 If you’d like to do-it-yourself all the way, however, read on for instructions.
 Read to the end of the post for a printable version of the recipe.

 1. Mix together the flour and filtered water in the glass container.
 (If you do not have access to filtered water, fill a container with water and let it sit on your counter for at least 24 hours.
 The chlorine, which kills sourdough yeast, will evaporate and the water will be safe for use in your starter.)

 2. Wait 8-12 hours.
 (Do step 1 a few hours before bed and you’ll be ready for step 3 in the morning.)

 3. Mix 2 tbsp of flour and 2 tbsp of filtered water into the starter.